top of page

 Overview

-Due to it's location and popularity, it's extremely crowded on public holidays, and also best to avoid on weekends.
-If hiking on the weekend, starting on the Sunday will help you to avoid some of the crowds.
+Due to its location and popularity, it's extremely crowded on public holidays, and also best to avoid on weekends.
+If hiking on the weekend, starting on a Sunday will help you to avoid some of the crowds.

 Access